sam-mcclure/Study-Guide/Web/Questions.md

 7. The server sends out an HTTP response
 8. The browser displays the content, typically HTML

+5. Why do we need a DNS?
+- DNS is like a phone book for the internet.
+Computers store web domains as IP addresses, which are hard for humans to remember.
+Humans use domain names, such as google.com and DNS takes that name and finds the IP address associated with it, so the computer can process the request.

 # Week 2

 ## HTTP